rcoleb/HomeSenseServer/README.md

-To run this, you must add a "application.properties" file in `src/main/resources/`.
+To run this, you must provide an "application.properties" file in for Spring configuration.

 The `application.properties` file must list the following properties: